Alternate U.S. Navy

 Aircraft

 In the 1960s, the Portlands are converted to operate helicopters in place of their floatplanes, with the catapults and cranes removed and helipad markings added to the hangar roof.
-After this conversion, they operated six Kaman SH-2 Seasprite utility helicopters.
-Due to the size of their hangar elevators, they are unable to operate the larger UH-60 Seahawk and retain the Seasprite until final retirement.
+After this conversion, they operate six Kaman SH-2 Seasprite utility helicopters.
+Due to the size of their hangar elevators, they are unable to operate the larger UH-60 Seahawk and retain the Seasprites until final retirement.